NEW IN 4D V14

 Automatic Updates of Merged Apps

-If your application has multiple users, it can sometimes be a challenge keeping everybody on the latest version.
-4D v14 now offers automatic updates to merged applications, using client update capabilities coded by the developer: Simply restart the server with the new Restart4D command, pointing at the directory containing the new version of your application using SetUpdateFolder.
+If your client/server application is installed on various sites with multiple users, it can sometimes be a challenge keeping everybody on the latest version.
+4D v14 now offers automatic updates to merged applications, using both server and client update capabilities coded by the developer: Simply restart the server with the new RESTART 4D command, pointing at the directory containing the new version of your application using SET UPDATE FOLDER.
 Two commands.